The Anatomy of a Blockchain Prediction Market: Polymarket in the 2024 U.S. Presidential Election: Polymarket: Architecture and Trade Mechanisms

-This function can also be used by any arbitrageur to enforce the market's price ceiling.
+This function can also be used by arbitrageurs when the YES-NO bundle is overpriced.
 If the combined price of shares on the open market is greater than \$1.00, an arbitrageur can call \texttt{splitPosition(.)} directly, provide 1 USDC in collateral, receive 1 YES and 1 NO share, and immediately sell them for a risk-free profit, applying downward pressure to the prices.

-\subsubsection{Position Merge}
+\subsubsection{Position merge}

-The \texttt{mergePositions(.)} function is the exact inverse.
-It is the on-chain function for burning a full set of outcome shares to reclaim the underlying collateral.
-Corresponding activities are recorded inside the blockchain as \emph{PositionsMerge} events.
-It also operates in two ways:
+The \texttt{mergePositions(.)} function is the inverse operation.
+It burns a full set of outcome shares and releases the underlying collateral.
+These activities are recorded on chain as \texttt{PositionsMerge} events.
+The function also operates in two ways: